wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-custom-domain-name.md

 When you create a web app, Azure assigns it to a subdomain of chinacloudsites.cn.
 For example, if your web app is named **contoso**, the URL is **contoso.chinacloudsites.cn**.
 Azure also assigns a virtual IP address.

 For a production web app, you may want users to see a custom domain name.
-This article explains how to configure a custom domain with [Azure Websites](/documentation/services/web-sites/).
+This article explains how to configure a custom domain with [Azure Web Apps](/documentation/services/web-sites/).

 If you need more help at any point in this article, you can contact the Azure experts on [the MSDN Azure and the Stack Overflow forums](/support/forums/).
 Alternatively, you can also file an Azure support incident.
 Go to the [Azure Support site](/support/contact/) and click on **Get Support**.